lolzone13/Cryptocurrency-Scraper/README.md

 # Cryptocurrency-Scraper
-An API to fetch cryptocurrency prices.
+A Flask API to fetch cryptocurrency prices.